Sunil-Pradhan/javascript-cheatsheet/README.md

 * The first is the anonymous function with lexical scope enclosed within the **Grouping Operator()**.
 This prevents accessing variables within the IIFE idiom as well as polluting the global scope.
 * The second part is creating the **immediately executing function expression ()**, through which the JavaScript engine will directly interpret the function.

 :bulb: **TIP:** IIFE function is like an anonymous function only but it is self executing.

+It means IIFE allows you to avoid creation of global variables and functions.

+* As it doesn’t define variables and functions globally so there will be no name conflicts.
+* Scope is limited to that particular function